4. Penalties¶

 —Origin: Section 4.2.1

 Red Pivot is the only Red Blocker on track.
-White Pivot forces Red Pivot out of bounds.
+White Pivot forces Red Pivot Out of Bounds.

 Outcome: Officials declare a No Pack situation.
 No penalty.